igorcarpanese/wordle-is-solved/strategy.md

 1. Keep a set of possible answers.
 2. Score all words of this set using a weighted average of different criteria.
-3. Play the word with the highest score.
+3. Guess the word with the highest score.
 4. Based on game feedback, apply rules to filter the set of possible answers.
 5. Repeat these steps for each round until the end of the game.